fonic/wcdatool/README.md

    **NOTE:** hint files must be stored as `wcdatool/Hints/<name-of-executable>.txt` (case-sensitive, e.g. `wcdatool/Executables/MK1.EXE` -> `wcdatool/Hints/MK1.EXE.txt`) to be picked up automatically by the included scripts

-6. Let *wcdatool* process all provided executables (for the executables listed in step 4, this will take 5-10 min. and generate ~2.5 GB worth of data):
+6. Let *wcdatool* process all provided executables (for the executables listed in step 4, this will take ~4min. and generate ~2GB worth of data):
    ```
    # wcdatool/Scripts/process-all-executables.sh
    ```